-- $\bullet \ \, \texttt{elgg-config/settings.php}, \textbf{which contains local environment configuration for your installation}$ - · .htaccess, which allows Elgg to generate dynamic URLs two files, complete the install process, and them change the permissions back to their original settings.
-If, for some reason, this won't work, you will need to:
+- elgg-config/settings.php, which contains local environment configuration for your installation - .htaccess, which allows Elgg to generate dynamic URLs

 If these files can't be automatically generated, for example because the web server doesn't have write permissions in the directories, Elgg will tell you how to create them.
 You could also temporarily change the permissions on the root directory and the engine directory.
-Set the permissions on those two directories so that the web server can write those
+Set the permissions on those two directories so that the web server can write those two files, complete the install process, and them change the permissions back to their original settings.
+If, for some reason, this won't work, you will need to: